Projet-F/fuzzungus/docs/user/monitors.rst

   and attaches it to the testcase log.
 - :class:`CallbackMonitor <boofuzz.monitors.CallbackMonitor>`, which is used to implement the callbacks that can be supplied to the Session class.
+- :class:`BusyboxMonitor <boofuzz.monitors.BusyboxMonitor>`, a Monitor that collects debug info from process on Busybox.

 Monitor Interface (BaseMonitor)
 ===============================